PatrycjaBlaszkowska/gwent-memory-game/README.md

 ### Creator Goals

-- As a creator, I want webpage to be user friendly.
+- As a creator, I want webpage to be user-friendly.
 - As a creator, I want webpage to be fully responsive.
 - As a creator, I want webpage to be functional.
 - As a creator, I want webpage to be easy to navigate.
 - As a creator, I want the purpose of my webpage to be clear.
-- As a creator, I want user to like the game and willing to play it again or/and share it with friends.
+- As a creator, I want users to like the game and be willing to play it again or / and share it with friends.

 ### User stories

-- As a user, I want webpage to be easy to navigate.
+- As a user, I want the webpage to be easy to navigate.
-- As a user, I want the purpose of the website to be explained      straught away.
+- As a user, I want the purpose of the website to be explained straight away.
-- As a user, I want webpage to work on my mobile too.
+- As a user, I want the webpage to work on my mobile too.
-- As a user, I want game to work properly with no issues.
+- As a user, I want the game to work properly with no issues.

 **User stories are based on online research and my relatives experiance.**

 ## The Scope Plane

-Planning process helped me to decide which features can be implemented withing a given deadline and which one's needs to be postponed.
+The planning process helped me decide which features could be implemented within a given deadline and which ones needed to be postponed.
 I decided to implement the ones covering my user stories first and add the remaining features later.

 #### Features implemented upon webpage release:

-- Home page with an introduction, game features and game rules.
+- Home page with an introduction, game features, and game rules.
 - Functional navigation bar, allowing users to navigate to different pages.
-- Game page including actual game.
+- Game page, including the actual game.
 - Leaderboard page to save and store best scores.
-- "Home" button on every page to ensure user can navigate easily.
+- "Home" button on every page to ensure users can navigate easily.
 - Footer with social media links.

 #### Fatures planned to implement later:

-- Option for a user to create an account so he can keep his best scores and access on different browser/device.
+- Option for a user to create an account so he can keep his best scores and access it on a different browser or device.
 - Option for a user to share his score on social media.
 - Multiplayer mode, so players can compete with each other online.

 *Above decisions have been made based on below table.*